PADL/libbrowserid/doc/api.md

                                      NULL, NULL, 0, NULL, &flags, &cfErr);
     CFRelease(context);

+Also, BIDIdentity objects support NSSecureCoding, so they can be serialized.

-Regardless of whether you have CFRuntime.h installed, libbrowserid will use CFNetwork instead of libcurl if available, and CoreFoundation instead of libjansson..
-This is not necessarily OS X-specific, although it''s unlikely other platforms will have this.
-(So, on OS X and iOS, you can treat any json_t objects returned by libbrowserid APIs as CoreFoundation types.)
+libbrowserid will also use CFNetwork instead of libcurl if available, and CoreFoundation instead of libjansson.

 ## Windows port